 An overview of Anglo-American legal principles and an analysis of controversial legal issues in contemporary American society.
-Cross-credited with CRJ 3391.
-Only three credit hours will be awarded for CRJ 3391 and POS 3391.
-Fall, odd years.
+Spring, odd years.

 POLITICAL SCIENCE 4199-4399.
 INTERNSHIPS IN POLITICAL SCIENCE.

 Supervised professional activities in an approved government or politically affiliated organization.
 Designed to provide Political Science majors with an opportunity to apply academic course work in practical and professional settings.
 Department will determine assessment criteria on a case by case basis.
 May be taken for up to six hours credit, though only three hours will count toward the Political Science major.
 Course may be repeated for credit.
 Fall, Spring, Summer.